henryccl/FPNet/README.md

 ## Acknowledgement

-The implementation of this repository is based on the [SiaStegNet](https://github.com/SiaStg/SiaStegNet).
+Some implementation of this repository is based on the [SiaStegNet](https://github.com/SiaStg/SiaStegNet).